EarlyClues/WelcomeNewHire/new_hire.md

 To promote a professional workplace, prevent disruptions in business or interference with work, and avoid personal inconvenience.
 Early Clues has adopted rules about soliciting for any cause and distributing literature of any kind in the workplace.
 We are solidly for it.
 We believe it proves your moxy as a salesperson committed to this company, and we believe in the efficacy of the "marketplace" of ideas, which is why we promote both employee and customer feedback on our "retro" scribble walls located within urinals and bathroom stalls on company facilities.
 Please leave your message there with the date inscribed, and we will get back to you ASAP!

-### Working Time

-Working time means time during which employees are expected to be actively engaged in their assigned work; it does not include scheduled meal or break periods, or carnival weekends leading up to a regularly scheduled Grand Parade.

-### Charitable Exemptions

-Early Clues may grant limited exemptions from these rules for charitable purposes at its discretion.

 ### Zero Tolerance for Workplace Violence

 Early Clues has a zero-tolerance policy concerning threats, intimidation and violence of any kind in the workplace either committed by or directed to our employees - unless it happens "in game" or during sanctioned in-office game-play.
 Employees who engage in such conduct outside of scheduled play times will be disciplined, up to and including immediate termination of video game access privileges.